 A licensed naturopathic doctor (ND) attends a

-approaches to therapy, such as herbal medicine, acupuncture, and bodywork.
+approaches to therapy, such as herbal medicine, homeopathy, and bodywork.

 Naturopathic doctors typically do not continue with postgraduate training, such

 as internships and residency programs.

 After completing the naturopathic medical program, an ND is